Home » Glossary » Railroad Cars

 Transports: Pipe, rail, steel plate, machinery, steel beams, tractors, military vehicles, lumber, poles and logs.

 How it is built: Flatcars are, well…flat.
-Some feature an open design with a simple flat, even platform and others feature bulkheads at each end to protect loads from shifting.
-Like coil cars, flatcars come in a variety of lengths, tonnage and capacities and are ideal for freight that won’t be damaged by the elements.
+Some feature an open design with a simple flat, even platform, and others feature bulkheads at each end to protect loads from shifting.
+Like coil cars, flatcars come in various lengths, tonnage and capacities and are ideal for freight that won’t be damaged by the elements.
 The open design of flatcars allows them to accommodate oversized and oddly shaped freight.

 Gondola